This page has limited support for your browser. We recommend switching to Edge, Chrome, Safari or Firefox

 What differentiates the various metals?

-The different gold colors: yellow gold, white gold, rose gold - or platinum
+Yellow gold, white gold, rose gold - or platinum

-But what really differs between these metals?
+But what actually differs between these metals?

 Platinum